vincenzomercadante/vincenzomercadante/README.md

 <h3 align="center">Jr. Full Stack Web Developer</h3>

-<p>Let me introduce myself. <br> My name is Vincenzo Mercadante I have started my developer life 6 month ago when i started a Full Stack Web Developer course.
+<p>Let me introduce myself. <br> My name is Vincenzo Mercadante I have started my developer life 6 month ago when I started a Full Stack Web Developer course, but I'm addicted to tech since I was a kid.
-<br>Since I was a kid I'm addicted to the technology.
-After two years as Network Engineer I decided to bet on myself and study coding.
+<br>After two years as Network Engineer I decided to bet on myself and start studying coding.
-Now </p>
+Now I'm currently look for a dev work to start my work experience in this field</p>

 - 🔭 I’m currently working on a YuGiOh database, deck builder and other stuff...
 - 🌱 I’m currently learning Solid.js